RBAC best practices

 In Amplitude, projects define the data users can view or modify, the Amplitude products and features they can use, and the actions they can perform within that project.

-When you configure and manage permissions by project, users in your organization receive consistent access across all Amplitude products within that project.
+When you configure and manage permissions by project, users in your organization receive consistent access across Amplitude products within that project.

 Follow these guidelines to help ensure your RBAC implementation meets your organization’s access and security requirements.